Battle of Koniecpol

 The Battle of Koniecpol was an encounter in November 1708 during the Great Northern War.

 History

-Near Koniecpol in the Polish–Lithuanian Commonwealth, pro-Swedish forces under Stanisław Leszczyński met with anti-Swedish forces of the Sandomierz Confederation, loyal to Augustus the Strong and allied with Russia.
+Near Koniecpol in the Polish–Lithuanian Commonwealth, pro-Swedish forces under Stanisław Leszczyński of the Warsaw Confederation met with anti-Swedish forces of the Sandomierz Confederation, loyal to Augustus the Strong and allied with Russia.
 Both armies had a strength of about 10,000 men.

+The anti-Swedish Sandomierz Confederation won.
 Leszczyński was defeated, and thus unable to aid Charles XII of Sweden in the Russian campaign.
+The Warsaw Confederation would soon collapse, and the Sandomierz Confederation would reunite the Commonwealth under the reign of Augustus.